 But trailing clouds of glory do we come

 From God, who is our home…

 Then MacDonald quoted Henry Vaughn’s poem:

 Could see a glimpse of His bright face;

 When on some gilded cloud, or flower

 And in those weaker glories spy

 From God, who is our home

-That sense of wonder that is part of childhood, that makes children spiritually sensitive, and that perhaps is a trailing cloud of the glory from which we each came when God created us a living soul, born into this world … I want to nurture this sense of wonder and awe as I become older.
+That sense of wonder that is part of childhood, that makes children spiritually sensitive, and that perhaps is a trailing cloud of the glory from which we each came when God created us a living soul, born into this world … I want to nurture this sense of wonder and awe as I grow older.
 I want to see the rainbow clouds when they appear so briefly in the sky.
 I want to see and wonder at a little bird that surprisingly shows up in cold Colorado in February to forage along a tiny, protected, flowing stream full of watercress and fallen cottonwood leaves before flying on to its faraway spring destination.

-George MacDonald wrote, “To cease to wonder is to fall plumb-down from the childlike to the commonplace—the most undivine of all moods intellectual.
+George MacDonald added, “To cease to wonder is to fall plumb-down from the childlike to the commonplace—the most undivine of all moods intellectual.
 Our nature can never be at home among things that are not wonderful to us.”